mixfont/lunar-blob/docs/google-fonts-submission.md

      OFL.txt
      METADATA.pb
      DESCRIPTION.en_us.html or article/ARTICLE.en_us.html
+     article/lunar-blob-specimen.png
    ```

    Use `gftools add-font ofl/lunarblob`, then inspect and correct `METADATA.pb`.
+The package draft in `templates/googlefonts/` already has the public upstream URL and source file mappings.

 7. Open the PR.